 - They are mainly nocturnal and remain hidden in daylight.

 The Pallas Cat

-The Pallas Cat is also known as Manul, this small wildcat is found in Central Asia and Eurasia.
+The Pallas Cat is also known as Manul, this medium-sized wild cat is found in Central Asia and Eurasia.

 Its shade ranges from silvery grey during the winter to a darker, red-toned during warmer months.

 Some amazing facts about the Pallas Cat:

 - There pupils contract into a small circle, unlike other cats which contract into vertical slits.

 - Pallas Cats are most expressive cats in the world

 - They seem to be fat but they are just furry